binwiederhier/ntfy/docs/config.md

 * `attachment-total-size-limit` is the size limit of the attachment storage (default: 5G)
 * `attachment-file-size-limit` is the per-file attachment size limit (e.g. 300k, 2M, 100M, default: 15M)
 * `attachment-expiry-duration` is the duration after which uploaded attachments will be deleted (e.g. 3h, 20h, default: 3h)
+* `attachment-count-limit` is the maximum number of attachments allowed on one message (default: 10)

 !!! warning
     ntfy takes full control over the attachment directory or S3 bucket.
 Files that match the message ID format without